Ryan-McBride/engineering-stuff-i-use/README.md

 ## iOS Setup

 What phone you want to use is incredibly personal to you.
 I happen to like using iPhones.
 I used to use Android because they were more customizable, cheaper, and generally more open, but I switched to iPhone when ease of use, started to outweigh need for weird customization options for me.
 I was also tired of how Android phones would all come with their own weird flavor of Android, that wouldn't get updates until sometimes months after they came out on Android core.
 I guess that's not a problem with the Pixel phones but I'm not sold.
-I currently use an iPhone 8 plus.
+I currently use an iPhone Xs Max.

 ### System Update